NETWAYS/gitlab-training/global/README.md

-# NETWAYS Training global artefacts
+# NETWAYS Training global artifacts

-This repository holds global artefacts for a specific NETWAYS training.
+This repository holds global artifacts for a specific NETWAYS training.
 For example, layouts, templates and images resides here.

 ## How to use